VishalGowthaman/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: Ezhil mathi r
+Developed by: VISHAL GOWTHAMAN K R
-RegisterNumber:  212221230026
+RegisterNumber:  212221230123

 VERILOG PROGRAMMING FOR HALF SUBTRACTOR: